Martin1887/camaLESS/README.md

 - quickPanel: Optional DOM object of a container in which insert themes in a concise manner.
 Can be null.
 Preview with 'this' specification has to be defined for quickPanel themes colors

 - quickPanelSettingsAction: Optional function executed when settings icon is clicked in quickPanel (usually open camaLess form).
 If null and quickPanel not null quickPanel is displayed without settings icon.

+- useCssVars: Boolean indicating if CSS vars are used instead LESS.

 The structure of the indexedDB database is an array of stores where each store is as follows: